Yandex Cloud

 • Starting a cluster

-You can stop and restart an Apache Hive™ Metastore cluster as needed.
+If necessary, you can stop and restart your Apache Hive™ Metastore cluster.
 When stopped, a cluster retains all its data.
 The data will be available again as soon as you restart the cluster.

 Stopping a clusterStopping a cluster